Authentic Lebanese Nana Mint

 Mint grows and spreads easily by throwing rhizomes left and right.
 Rhizomes are also called creeping rootstalk; horizontal plant stems capable of producing the shoot and root systems of a new plant.

+Mint grows best when planted in the ground and it can survive harsh winters.
 If you plant mint in the ground, select an area where you can contain it.
 It is perennial in the ground even in cold zones, hibernating in water and coming back in spring.

 Mint can tolerate shade.
 4-6 hours of sun are plenty for healthy mint growth.